 |Alex, The Tyrolean Superhero|

 Arriving at the first goal of the day, the parking lot of Obenburg am Brenner, we began the next section, of course climbing, along with hikers, strollers and the elderly.
-With the 10 to 15% grade of climbing the Californian's were passed by walking elderly Tyrolean and our Tyrolean Superhero Alex was fairly flying and at times lapping back to see where the Slowski's (that would be us) were.
+With the 10 to 15% grade of climbing the Californians were passed by walking elderly Tyrolean and Alex was fairly flying, at times lapping back to see where the Slowski's (that would be us) were.
 Two track climbing up and up, dodging at times the hikers and stollers, mountain bikers racing back down the long extended climb we finally come to the Obenberg See (Lake).

 Up and up we climb with the small speck of bright blue sky peeking out from the trees, beckoning us up and onwards.
-Climbing up steps, climbing up singletrack that are really small creeks, always with the Tyrolean Superhero calling us on, waiting at the top of the a switchback far, far above.
+Climbing up steps, climbing up singletrack that are really small creeks, always with Alex calling us on, waiting at the top of the a switchback far, far above.

-Finally we are rewarded with attaining the saddle and the view of the Obenberg See, far, far down the valley and the arduous hiker/biker climb we had just finished.
-Upon arriving at the top, Alex, the Tyrolean Superhero was found sleeping in the Alm (meadow) in the saddle, apparently lulled asleep by the long wait and the sweet sounds of the cowbells in summer pasture.
+Finally we are rewarded with attaining the saddle and the view of the Obenberg See, far down the valley and the arduous hiker/biker climb we had just finished.
+Upon arriving at the top, we found Alex sleeping in the Alm (meadow) in the saddle, apparently lulled asleep by the long wait and the sweet sounds of the cowbells in summer pasture.

 |The Tyrolean Superhero prods the cyclist along with his foot to get moving.
 Port Joch can been seen far in the background.|

 At the top of Joch we crossed over into Italy and began a wonderful rolling single track.
 On the edge of the Stubai mountain range, 2700 feet straight down to the valley floor, we rode centimeters from the edge.
-Like flying we ride along, on the edge of the world, clouds out in the distance, looking down you felt like your were being pulled out into space.
+Like flying we rode along, on the edge of the world, clouds out in the distance.
+Looking down you felt like your were being pulled out into space.
 Singletrack happiness.
 Mountain biker dream.
-All lead by our friend, Alex.
+All led by our friend, Alex.
 Some days you just get plain lucky.
 Darn lucky.
 You get an Alex in your life.

 We were riding along the very edge of Italy and Austria, meeting every so often the barricks and buildings of Italy in their attempt to protect their borders.
-First starting after WWI and then enforcing in WWII, the myriad of embattlements and fortesses begged exploring.
-At one point our Superhero stopped to explore as did Lowell however someone else ( me?) had Sufferfest 2011 going and it was stop climbing and finish the trip kilometers before the end, or nose to the grindstone or the stem as may be and just keep climbing.
+First starting after WWI and then reinforcing in WWII, the myriad of embattlements and fortesses begged exploring.
+At one point Alex stopped to explore as did Lowell however someone else ( me?) had Sufferfest going and it was stop and finish the trip kilometers before the end, or just keep climbing.